Detailed descriptions of core Go concepts

 A slice refers to a section of an underlying array.
 It can grow and shrink within the bounds of this array.

-A map is an unordered collection of key-value pairs.
+A map (or dictionary) is an unordered collection of key-value pairs.

 5 basic for loop patterns